RepairWise/RepairWisePlugin/readme.md

 The `onCloseUrl` redirect is optional.
 Adding it will add a `Close` button in the top right that redirects the user to the provided url

-The `onCloseRepairWise` callback function will be called as repairwise is closing.
+The `onCloseRepairWise` callback function will be called as EstimateON is closing.
 It takes no parameters and returns nothing.

 ```javascript
 function onCloseRepairWise()